Brian-ED/raylib-apl/README.md

 # Documentation
 raylib-apl currently only supports Linux.
 This is due to a bug in `⎕NA` that makes functions taking structs as arguments error.

+Feel free to watch [How to install raylib-apl on Linux](https://youtu.be/XdDAqfMHjwI?si=iEv_RxAfz94cIUQC) on youtube.

 ## Getting started
 Current examples expect a `libtemp-c-raylib.so` file to be in the `raylib-apl/` directory, downloadable [here](https://github.com/Brian-ED/temp-c-raylib/releases/tag/v0.1.0).